Skip to main content

 CQESTR: Process-based soil carbon model

-Soil carbon (C) models are important tools for examining complex interactions between climate, crop and soil management practices, and to evaluate the long-term effects of management practices on C-storage potential in soils.
+Soil carbon (C) models are important tools for examining complex interactions between environmental, crop and soil management practices, and to evaluate the long-term effects of management practices on C-storage potential in soils.
 The CQESTR, pronounced "Sequester", model was developed to evaluate changes in soil organic matter (SOM) at the field scale, and was initially calibrated in the Pacific Northwest.
 We have modified and calibrated the model for use across North America.
 A major modification was to quantify soil texture and drainage effects using calibration datasets with a wide range of soil properties.
 Secondly, the terminating point for organic residue decomposition and residue-to-SOM transfer was changed from calendar-based time to growing degree-days (thermal time).
 A third modification of CQESTR was to separate the surface residue into two compartments, each with a different water coefficient.
 This was based on the non-uniform decomposition of accumulated surface residue in a no-tillage cropping system as a result of annual residue layering.
-A fourth modification involved the inclusion of partially decomposed residue with stable simulated SOM when comparing with SOM observations, since SOM determination unavoidably includes some partially decomposed residue.
+A fourth modification involved the inclusion of partially decomposed residue with stable simulated SOM when compared with SOM observations, since SOM determination unavoidably includes some partially decomposed residue.
 Finally, a soil organic carbon capacity algorithm was added to account for carbon saturation in some soils due to changes in management practices.
 The current version of the CQESTR model (v.
 2.0) was validated with SOM databases from various regions of North and South America, Indonesia, Italy and Africa.

 Resilient Economic Agricultural Production (REAP)